MicrosoftDocs/VBA-Docs/api/Office.SignatureProvider.GenerateSignatureLineImage.md

  }
 ```

+> [!NOTE]
- **Note**  Signature providers are implemented exclusively in custom COM add-ins and cannot be implemented in Microsoft Visual Basic for Applications (VBA).
+> Signature providers are implemented exclusively in custom COM add-ins and cannot be implemented in Microsoft Visual Basic for Applications (VBA).

 ## See also